manovotny/rsync-generator/readme.md

 A LaunchAgent is just a fancy Apple word for a scheduled job.
 We need to create a file that will tell our backup script to run on a given interval.

-1. Start by showing hidden files on your Mac by pressing `⌘⇧.` in any Finder window (you can press that same sequence again to hide files).
+1. Start by showing hidden files on your Mac by pressing `⌘⇧.` in any Finder window (you can press that same sequence again to hide files)
-1. Navigate to `~/Library/LaunchAgents`.
+1. Navigate to `~/Library/LaunchAgents`
-1. Create a new file named `backup.plist` in the folder.
+1. Create a new file named `backup.plist` in the folder
-1. Copy and paste the following into the `backup.plist` file contents.
+1. Copy and paste the following into the `backup.plist` file contents

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>